 5. Buy a good map.
 Read it, research it, tinker around.
 Its fun.
 But more importantly, it will save your life in the worst case, or it will make you look knowledgeable in front of others, best case (brownie points from ladies).

 6. Learn survival tricks.
 There is a lot of stuff out there on this.
 Just youtube it, its really fun, but also life saving.
 That Bear Grylls show you just saw might really save your life.

 7. Get good rope.
 Optional for most.
-For solo trekkers, it goes a long way. about 1 month ago
+For solo trekkers, it goes a long way.
+3 months ago